 The Stroop effect

 As you now understand, the Stroop effect is the degree of difficulty people have with naming the color of the ink rather than the word itself.
-In Stroop’s words, there is "interference" between the color of the ink and the word meaning.
+In Stroop’s words, there is so-called "interference" between the color of the ink and the word meaning.
 This interference occurs no matter how hard you try, which means that it is uncontrollable with the best conscious effort.
 It implies that at least part of our information processing occurs automatically.
 It happens, whether you want it or not!
 Do you think this is true?
 If you think it is not true, how can you test this?
 Could you argue that if you train yourself long enough, you would no longer show the Stroop effect?

 |In Stroop’s original study, there were three different experiments, and they were slightly different from the demonstration below.
 This is mainly for practical reasons.
 That is, it is easier to measure the exact time a button press takes place than to measure when people start saying a word using voice-key technology.|